-Through our PHSCE curriculum and visits from our Schoolbeat Officer we address issues such as alcohol, smoking and illegal drugs.
+Through our PHSCE curriculum and visits from our Schoolbeat Officer PC Greg Steer we address issues such as alcohol, smoking and illegal drugs.

-Keeping Safe - we have a specific unit of work for each year group which focuses on online safety, as well as regular 'top ups' from our TEACH Computing curriculum.
+Keeping Safe - we use Digital Literacy resources from SWGfL to teach children about online safety.
+We also make use of outside visitors such as PC Darren Peters to deliver sessions to the whole school on online safety.
 We have a regular visit from the NSPCC to teach the children about personal safety.
 Year 4 children attend an annual performance of 'In the Net' - about online safety.
 Year 5 children make an annual visit to Skill Zone to learn about ways to keep safe on a bus, in the home and when out and about.